Brook Farm House Pre-School

 Our ambition was to provide the best nursery around.
 This desire led us to convert our family home into a separate independent setting that directly links to the nursery, but offers dedicated and focused pre-school facilities and care.

-The design of the building has been considered specifically around the needs of pre-schoolers and those of school age who visit us for after school and holiday clubs.
+The design of the building has been considered specifically around the needs of pre-schoolers.
 Containing a music room, two ateliers (art rooms), a library and a brand new garden building, called the lodge – Brook Farm House Pre-School has a unique, stimulating and encouraging atmosphere.
 The idyllic setting, whilst being in close proximity to the nursery school, allows the children to have the sense of adventure, coupled with a sense of security in their early years.

 The staff employed reflect this ethos with a qualified teacher, and a dedicated physical education instructor all present, as well as fully qualified forest school practitioners.